dev-iLite/block_coupon/README.md

 # SEBSOFT COUPON PLUGIN

 > NOW SUPPORTS UP TO 64 CHARACTER LENGTH COUPON CODES.
+> CHANGES CAN BE FOUND IN `/classes/forms/coupon/validator.php` AND `/db/install.xml`.
+VIEW COMMIT TO PREVIEW THE CHANGES.

 The Sebsoft Coupon Plugin offers you the possibility to create coupons for various levels of course access.
 Using a coupon code, users will be enrolled into courses that are attached to the coupon.